jeberhar/tfsprojects/README.md

 TFS Projects is a Windows Forms application, requiring .Net 4.5.
 To make modifications download the source and load up in Visual Studio, the full project is in the zip file to make customizations easier.

-If you need CSV output, check out the helper utility that **lgwapnitsky** wrote at https://tfsprojectstocsv.codeplex.com/

 If you are using TFS 2005, check out http://github.com/jeberhar/tfsusers for a comprehensive user audit check for that version of TFS.

 ![](Home_TFSProjectsScreenshot.jpg)